kunal-mohta/kettle/docs/KettleTestingFramework.md

 from the [examples/testingSimpleConfig](../examples/testingSimpleConfig) directory of this project.

 This sample sets up JSON configuration to load the `examples.simpleConfig` application from this module's `examples` directory, and then defines a single request test component, named `getRequest`, of type `kettle.test.request.http` which targets its path.
+It also sets the expected number of successful assertions by specifying `expect: 2`.
 The `sequence` section of the configuration then consists of two elements – the first sends the request, and the second listens for the `onComplete` event fired by the request and verifies that the returned payload is exactly as expected.

 Note the use of two particular pieces of Kettle's infrastructure – firstly the use of module-relative paths, where we use the contextualised reference `%kettle` in order to resolve a file path relative to the base directory of this module, and secondly the Kettle testing assert function
 [`kettle.test.assertJSONResponse`](#helper-methods-for-making-assertions-on-oncomplete), which is a helpful all-in-one utility for verifying an HTTP response status code as well as response payload.

+Also, note that `expect: 2` requires that there need to be 2 successfull assertions.
+However, it appears from the sample that there is going to be only 1 assertion (by comparison with the `expected` data).
+But there are infact 2 assertions being made in the background by Kettle.
+This can be found in Kettle's source code [here](https://github.com/fluid-project/kettle/blob/23720ce8375b399708035ec000abbf74a3108875/lib/test/KettleTestUtils.http.js#L164-L182), where one assert tests the expected structure of the response and the other tests the response status code.

 <a id="#kettle.test.request.http"></a>